AOL83/Remember-Me-By-Trade/README.md

     - The second information box provides brief contact information.
     - The information boxes are styled with a darker colour so that text is allowed to stand out.
     - As a decorative feature for this section.
 These are displayed next to each other on larger screens, but stacked on top of each other when on smaller screens, like mobile phones.
-     - The iframe map feature is to show the companys location I felt adding this was important.
+     - The iframe map feature is to show the companys location, I felt adding this was important.

 * Contact Form